Yudit HOWTO

 Shift-Fxx combination was pressed.

-These virtual font names should be defined later in
+These virtual fonts must be defined in yudit.properties with:

 yudit.font.<fontname>